-Details Office of Administrative Responsibility Office of the Vice-President (Facilities and Operations) The Purpose of the Proposal is (please be specific) The plan is before the Board of Governors for approval prior to submission to the Minister of Advanced Education as a component of the Post-secondary Institutions Budget and Forecasting Guidelines.
+Details Office of Administrative Responsibility Office of the Vice-President (Facilities and Operations) The Purpose of the Proposal is (please be specific) The plan is before the committee for approval prior to submission to the Minister of Advanced Education as a component of the Post-secondary Institutions Budget and Forecasting Guidelines .
 Executive Summary (outline the specific item - and remember your audience) In accordance with the Post-secondary Learning Act, the University of Alberta is required to propose and submit to the Minister of Advanced Education an annual budget plan that includes a three-year capital plan.
-It is expected that an institution's capital plan support its mandate and enrolment, research, and program plans.
-The capital plan highlights key projects that align with the Infrastructure Asset Management Strategy (IAMS) and the Space Optimization Strategy (SOS).
+It is expected that an institution's capital plan supports its mandate and enrolment, research, and program plans.
+In the form of three appendices, the 2023/24 - 2025/26 Capital Plan highlights key opportunities that align with the Infrastructure Asset Management Strategy (IAMS) and the Space Optimization Strategy (SOS).
 As required by the Minister, priority projects are limited to those that are able to proceed in the next three to five years to address critical infrastructure and capacity needs.
 Further, priority projects may result from an institution's: future accessibility and quality goals that support the delivery of high-demand programs; infrastructure requirements to support research goals as outlined in the institution's mandate and provincial research targets and outcomes; critical health and safety issues; and critical information technology infrastructure.
 Including a project in the capital plan cannot anticipate that additional provincial funds will be available during the three-year planning cycle, however, the possibility of one-time targeted allocations is always present.
+Risk and Opportunities